Manufacturers are responsible for products that harm consumers. A product must do more than just work…it must be safe.

 Make no mistake, proving that a manufacturer made a dangerous product that injured or killed someone is a challenge.
 Because product malfunction lawsuits often cause such serious injuries, manufacturers will often hire a team of lawyers to protect them from you.

 You need to fight back with the right law firm.
-Jon Ostroff and the lawyers at Ostroff Injury Law know how to fight back, and have the experience to make manufacturers pay.
+Jon Ostroff and the lawyers at Ostroff Godshall Injury and Accident Lawyers know how to fight back, and have the experience to make manufacturers pay.

 There are several things that need to happen promptly in order to increase the chance of success in these dangerous product cases.
 You need to retain a lawyer to figure out what happened and this should be done as soon as possible.
 If the product caused the death of your loved one, your lawyer needs to gather as much evidence as they can, as quickly as they can.